 - A polyfuse to protect the USB line from short circuits.

-- Two LEDs that show serial activity on the TX / RX lines.
+- Two LEDs showing serial activity on the TX/RX lines.

-- A configurable shunt to switch the logic levels from 3.3 to 5 volts.
-This shunt is independent from the output voltage shunt.
+- A configurable shunt to switch the logic levels between 3.3 and 5 volts, independently from the output voltage shunt.
 Default=3.3v, correct for JeeNodes

-- A configurable shunt to switch the output voltage from 5 to 3.3 volts.
-The FT232R chip generates 3.3v from the incoming USB 5.0v but remember that it’s only good for up to 50 mA of load (fine for testing sketches if lightly loaded from added 'Plugs').
+- A configurable shunt to switch the output voltage between 3.3 and 5 volts.
+The FT232R chip generates 3.3v from the incoming USB 5.0v - remember that it’s only good for up to 50 mA of load (that's fine for testing sketches if lightly loaded from added 'Plugs' and/or radio module on reduced transmit power).
 Default=5.0v, correct for JeeNodes

-- Room to add an SMD 3.3V regulator for higher output currents.
+- Provision to add an SMD 3.3V regulator for higher output currents.

-- A header, connected in the pin order of the FTDI RS232 cable (this is correct for the JeeNode / BBB / RBBB / LilyPad / Arduino Pro pin header).
+- The pin order of the header matches an FTDI RS232 cable (this is correct for the JeeNode / BBB / RBBB / LilyPad / Arduino Pro pin header).
 The DTR line is present for generating 'RESET' - this is more reliable than using the quirky RTS line.

-- The USB-BUB has key parts already mounted and tested.
-Chose from the additional headers and shunts included in the pack and it's ready to go.
+The USB-BUB II has key parts already mounted and tested.
+Chose from the additional headers and shunts included in the pack and it's ready to solder up and go.

-The USB BUB-II requires a USB A to mini cable (not included).
+The USB BUB-II mates with a mini USB A cable (not included).
 This is the same type often used as a digital camera connector, so you can recycle one you may already have.